Healthdirect Free Australian health advice you can count on.

 Good posture makes sure your spine has three curves.

-Good standing posture doesn’t mean to be stiff or rigid.
+Good standing posture doesn’t mean you should be stiff or rigid.
 You should stand loosely and flexibly with your:

 • back straight